-The Doctor of Psychology (PsyD) in Clinical Psychology is focused on preparing students to be practitioner-scholars who integrate faith into their roles as clinical psychologists.
-The PsyD program is built on three pillars: clinical competence, academic rigor and faith integration.
-Graduates of this program will be prepared for licensure in the practice of clinical psychology, which takes many forms including psychotherapy/counseling, psychological and cognitive assessment, and program administration.
+NNU's Doctorate in Clinical Psychology (Psy.D.) is focused on preparing students to be practitioner-scholars who integrate faith into their roles as clinical psychologists.
+Graduates of this program will be prepared for licensure in the practice of clinical psychology, which takes many forms including psychotherapy/counseling, psychological and cognitive assessment and program administration.

 NNU is accredited by the Northwest Commission on Colleges and Universities (NWCCU).
-The NNU PsyD program will be submitting an Intent to Apply application to the American Psychological Association (APA) Commission on Accreditation in the spring of 2023.
+The NNU Psy.D. program will be submitting an Intent to Apply application to the American Psychological Association (APA) Commission on Accreditation in the summer of 2023.

 I chose NNU for its sense of community, challenging education and support.
 The Psy.D. program is run by truly dedicated professionals who, from the day I started enquiring to date, have demonstrated nothing but kindness, timelines and a desire to propel students to become the next generation of leaders.
 NNU offers services in such a timely manner it exceeded my expectations.